One of the most important things you need to do as a fitness business owner is to invest in your own business and legal education.

 - Ask nicely for them to give credit and/or remove the image!
 Remember: giving credit is not enough and does not negate copyright infringement.

 - Professionally and calmly send a letter requesting removal of the image.
 You can do this as well as filing a DMCA.
 We explain elsewhere what to do when a brand steals an image of you (perhaps because you are wearing their brand).

 - File a DMCA notice with the Internet Service Provider (ISP).
 This will have the image or file removed from the infringing site through a “take down notice.”

 - Send a Cease and Desist letter citing specific copyright laws (view the intellectual property defense kit here)

 - If images are being used commercially, you may also consider sending an invoice for their use.

 You may need a music performance license for your fitness business.

-You may not know that the copyright owner of any music you utilize for group classes legally controls any public performance of it.
+You may not know that the copyright owner of any music legally controls any public performance of it.
+This includes when you use it for group classes.
 Unless you know for sure your employer has paid for a performance license, you need to secure one.
 Music licenses for fitness professionals will give you the information you need!